-I have recently been on the quest to write on the topic of dreams.
+On a side note: I have recently been on the quest to write on the topic of dreams.
 My hope is the help Christian believers to grow in their understanding of dreams and the prophetic.
-Below is a list of articles you can read on the topic:
+I have written some articles you can read on the topic:

 - Does God Speak in Dreams?